-Transportation Authority ("TransLink") for information about wages, fees and other payments to the third party, a former management-level employee, during a one-year period.
-After receiving the request, TransLink notified the third party about the request, in accordance with s.
-23 of the Freedom of Information and Protection of Privacy Act ("FIPPA"), because it believed that disclosure might be an unreasonable invasion of his personal privacy.
-TransLink invited him to make representations with respect to the disclosure of his information.
+[1] This order arises from a request to the South Coast British Columbia Transportation Authority ("TransLink") for salary information of all union-exempt employees for a two-year period and, for one of those employees ("the third party"), information about payment for services he provided after he retired.
+TransLink disclosed to the applicant the salary information for all of the union-exempt employees, other than the third party.
+TransLink notified the third party about the request, in accordance with s.
+23 of the Freedom of Information and Protection of Privacy Act ("FIPPA") because it believed that disclosure might be an unreasonable invasion of his personal privacy.
+TransLink invited him to make representations with respect to the disclosure of the information.
 He responded objecting to the disclosure, without providing reasons.
 TransLink considered his response but decided that s.
 22 of FIPPA did not apply to the information and, in accordance with s.
-24 of FIPPA, informed him and the applicant of its intention to release the information.
+24 of FIPPA, informed him and the applicant of its intention to release it.
 The third party requested a review by the Office of the Information and Privacy Commissioner ("OIPC") of this decision.

-[2] Mediation did not resolve the matter and the OIPC held a written inquiry and issued a notice to TransLink, the third party and the applicant.
+[2] Mediation did not resolve the matter.
+The OIPC therefore held a written inquiry and issued a notice to TransLink, the third party and the applicant.